"We do not own the world, and its riches are not ours to dispose of at will."

 As alternatives to gas, we considered a biomass (wood chip) boiler.
 This was rejected on the grounds of space and because of questions regarding the 'sustainability' of importing wood chip from European forests.
 Solar (PV) was considered and rejected because we were advised that our south-facing roof was too shaded by trees to make this economically or financially viable.

 We have installed two log burners to supplement the heating in the winter.
 We cut and dry our own fuel from the woodland garden, making this heating carbon-neutral.

 We have a rolling programme of insulating the windows.
 Some windows have been carefully restored and, while doing so, the panes replaced with double glazing.
 Some have had secondary glazing fitted where this does not impact visually.
 Many of the original sash windows have been draughtproofed during restoration.
 This, we were advised, was a greater benefit per cost than having them double-glazed (which would also have meant the loss of much of the original timber).

 When restoring the roof we took the opportunity to insulate inaccessible sections not previously insulated.

-All of our food (except flour) is sourced from smaller independent suppliers within 6 miles of Malvern.
+Eggs, bacon, sausages, mushrooms, apple juice and soft fruit are sourced from small independent suppliers within 6 miles of Malvern.
 Flour is organic and sourced from Shipton Mill 30 miles away.
 All animal-derived products are free range.
 All food is locally sourced, organic or fairtrade.